clue/reactphp-quassel/README.md

 Unlike conventional IRC chatbots, Quassel IRC allows re-using your existing identity and sharing it with both a person and a chatbot, so that an outside person has no idea about this and only sees a single contact.

+* **Async execution of requests** -
+  Send any number of requests to your Quassel IRC core in parallel (automatic pipeline) and process their responses as soon as results come in.
+* **Event-driven core** -
+  Register your event handler callbacks to react to incoming events, such as an incoming chat message event.
+* **Lightweight, SOLID design** -
+  Provides a thin abstraction that is [*just good enough*](http://en.wikipedia.org/wiki/Principle_of_good_enough) and does not get in your way.
+  Future or custom commands and events require little to no changes to be supported.
+* **Good test coverage** -
+  Comes with an automated tests suite and is regularly tested against actual Quassel IRC cores in the wild

 **Table of contents**